ekral/Utb.PizzaKiosk/README.md

 ### Roles

 - A **customer** is and individual or group that would like to order and configure pizzas and eat it in the restaurant or take it away.
-- An **operator** wants to periodically checks for orders and process orders.
+- An **operator** periodically checks for orders and process orders.
-- A **manager** wants to prepare pizza description and its configuration option for a customer.
+- A **manager** creates, edits, and manages pizza menu, including names, descriptions, options, and configuration.

 ### User Requirements